Turmeric

 Turmeric as it relates to Lupus in Health report: Genetic Risk for Lupus

-- Antioxidant effects: Turmeric is also a potent antioxidant, which means it can help protect cells from damage caused by free radicals.
-This can be particularly important for individuals with Lupus, as oxidative stress is believed to play a role in the development of the disease.
+- Antioxidant properties: Turmeric is a potent antioxidant that can help protect cells from damage caused by free radicals, which are believed to play a role in the development of autoimmune diseases like Lupus.

-- Immune system support: Some studies suggest that turmeric may help regulate the immune system, which is important for individuals with Lupus, as the disease is characterized by an overactive immune response.
+- Immune-modulating effects: Some studies suggest that curcumin may help regulate the immune system, which is important in managing autoimmune conditions like Lupus where the immune system attacks healthy tissues.

 Supplements for Lupus